 Potential recruits must first apply to a police department or sheriff’s office where they wish to begin their law enforcement career.
 The selected agency determines applicant eligibility.
 Basic minimums require applicants be U.S. citizens, 21 years of age (or be 21 by the end of academy training) who have a high school diploma or GED.
-For a complete list of Arizona eligibility requirements, visit the AzPOST website and select “Certification Process” from the left column.
+For a complete list of Arizona eligibility requirements, visit the AzPOST website and select “Certification Process” in the header.

-Determining academy eligibility can take from four to eight weeks so applicants should contact the selected law enforcement agency well before the start of classes.
+- Determining academy eligibility can take from four to eight weeks, so applicants should contact their selected law enforcement agency well before the start of classes.

-In Arizona, the average salary for a law enforcement officer is close to $45,000 a year.
-Smaller agencies in non-metropolitan areas of northern Arizona pay, on average, about $36,000 a year plus insurance and retirement benefits.
+Smaller agencies in non-metropolitan areas of northern Arizona pay, on average, about $61,000 a year, plus insurance and retirement benefits

 Patrol officer, deputy sheriff, fish and game warden, detective, transit officer, park ranger, border patrol agent, 911 dispatcher